-A few notes on other, minor video platforms: there’s Dailymotion, but they didn’t generate a single view within months as they don’t have a matching audience and poor search engine visibility.
+A few notes on other, minor video platforms: there’s Dailymotion, but they don’t have users on the site and lack search engine visibility.
 My impression is that they’re not in the game of building communities around user-generated content but around traditional TV productions (remember Clipfish, Sevenload, MyVideo?).
 Also, the translation of their site into German needs some work.
-Discoverability is poor, as results are polluted by spam video posts advertising PDF downloads and nobody flags them as abuse, as they’re still lacking the option to do so.
+Discoverability is poor as results are polluted by spam video posts advertising PDF downloads and nobody flags them as abuse, as they’re still lacking the option to do so.
 Then there are their hidden requirements, which aren’t stated on the site: 2GB maximum /video, 60 minutes maximum/video, 96 videos/day/all your accounts and 2h maximum duration of total videos/day/all your accounts.
 There’s Veoh, but their website is terrible and they’re still relying on Adobe Flash instead of HTML5.
-There’s Myspace accepting video uploads, but they’re not positioned and percieved as video site.
+There’s Myspace accepting video uploads, but they’re not positioned and percieved as a video site.
 There are new efforts like lbry.io, BitChute and D.Tube that try to promote decentralized peer-to-peer hosting.
 I’m unable to register on D.Tube because I don’t have a mobile phone, so I can’t receive their text message that’s supposed to prevent spam bots from creating an account.
-At the moment, I upload most of my videos to We-TeVe and Loudplay manually as both of them don’t provide an API for automatic upload yet.
-Unfortunately, developing the Twitch Video Uploader (a fairly technical component automating the uploads via their v5 API) was a waste of time, but still, I could imagine to extend the effort into a fully-fledged video management suite, supporting video upload not only to Loudplay and We-TeVe, but many other places as well.
+At the moment, I upload most of my videos to BitChute manually as it doesn’t seem to provide an API for automatic upload yet.
+Unfortunately, developing the Twitch Video Uploader (a fairly technical component automating the uploads via their v5 API) was a waste of time, but still, I could imagine to extend the effort into a fully-fledged video management suite, supporting video upload to many sites.